 Your statutory accounts

-- Carry out a corporation tax planning review to make sure that you don’t pay a penny more in corporation tax than you have to which means you can keep more money in your company.
-Subject to your authorisation and declaration receipt complete and submit your Corporation Tax Self-Assessment return.
+- Carry out a corporation tax planning annual review endeavouring to make sure that you don’t pay a penny more in corporation tax than you have to.
+This translates into more retained profit for your company.

 - We will use reasonable skill and care in the preparation of the accounts but will not be responsible for errors arising from incorrect information supplied by you.